zellwk/zellwk.com/src/posts/2019-07-24-frontend-vs-backend.md

   - thoughts
 ---

-How hard would it be to learn Backend?
-I already know JavaScript.
-I should be able to write Node.
-It should be simple.
-Right?
+I used to think it would be easy to write backend if I knew JavaScript.
+I thought it would be easy because Node is JavaScript.
+I didn't have to learn a new language.

-Wrong.
+But I was wrong.

-Backend was hard to learn.
-I took AGES to learn it (and I'm still trying to master it).
+But backend was hard to learn.
+I took ages to learn it.
+(And I'm still trying to master it).

-I realized I had problems learning Backend because I thought Frontend and Backend were the same—they were just code.
+I realized I had problems learning backend because I thought Frontend and Backend were the same—they were just code.

 That's a big mistake.